Néné Gbamblé

-Néné Bi Junior Gbamblé (born 9 May 2002) is an Ivorian football player who plays as a midfielder for Kyzylzhar.
+Néné Bi Junior Gbamblé (born 9 May 2002) is an Ivorian football player who plays as a midfielder.

 Career

 On 21 January 2023, Gbamblé signed a 3.5-year contract with the Russian Premier League club Akhmat Grozny.
 He made his RPL debut for Akhmat on 23 April 2023 in a game against Sochi.

 On 1 June 2024, Gbamblé moved to Russian First League club Torpedo Moscow.